I uploaded my sixth remastered Solvespace video to PeerTube.

 Google+ closing, now what?

 preferably open source.
-G+ wasn’t open source but since I’m an open source advocate it seems appropiate to sign up for a service that itself is open source.
+G+ wasn’t open source but since I’m an open source advocate it seems appropriate to sign up for a service that itself is open source.

 quality instead of quantity.
 I’m looking for meaningful conversations and not mindless sharing of kitty pictures.